olella93/my-music-CLI/README.md

 The application uses a relational database with the following tables:

-1. Artists:
+1. ## Artists:

 id: Unique identifier.
 name: Name of the artist.
 genre: Genre of the artist.

-2. Albums:
+2. ## Albums:

 id: Unique identifier.
 title: Title of the album.
 artist_id: Foreign key linking to the artists table.

-3. Tracks:
+3. ## Tracks:

 id: Unique identifier.
 title: Title of the track.
 duration: Duration of the track (in seconds).
 album_id: Foreign key linking to the albums table.

-4. Playlists:
+4. ## Playlists:

 id: Unique identifier.
 name: Name of the playlist.

-5. Playlist Tracks:
+5. ## Playlist Tracks:

 Association table for the many-to-many relationship between Playlists and Tracks.

+## How to Run

+1. ## Set Up Virtual Environment:

+- Activate the virtual environment:

+  source .venv/bin/activate

+2. ## Run the CLI:

+- Start the application:

+  python lib/cli.py

+3. ## Follow the Prompts:

+Use the menu options to create playlists, add tracks, view playlists, and more.